Vietnam.vn - Nền tảng quảng bá Việt Nam

 160 athletes compete at the National Mixed Martial Arts Club Cup

 On the evening of July 17, the 2025 National Mixed Martial Arts Club Cup officially kicked off at the Bac Ninh University of Physical Education and Sports Gymnasium (Bac Ninh province).
-The tournament was jointly organized by the Vietnam Sports Department, the Vietnam Mixed Martial Arts Federation (VMMAF) and the Bac Ninh University of Physical Education and Sports.
+The tournament was jointly organized by the Vietnam Sports Department, the Vietnam Mixed Martial Arts Federation (VMMAF) and Bac Ninh University of Physical Education and Sports.

 Hà Nội MớiHà Nội Mới17/07/2025

-This is the first time that Vietnam Mixed Martial Arts has a tournament within the high-performance sports competition system issued by the Vietnam Sports Administration (Ministry of Culture, Sports and Tourism ).
-The tournament plays an important role in developing the movement in localities, searching for potential athletes in Mixed Martial Arts (MMA).
+This is the first time that Vietnamese Mixed Martial Arts has had a tournament included in the high-performance sports competition system issued by the Vietnam Department of Physical Education and Sports (Ministry of Culture, Sports and Tourism ).
+The tournament plays an important role in developing the movement in localities and discovering potential athletes in Mixed Martial Arts (MMA).

 Source: https://hanoimoi.vn/160-van-dong-vien-tranh-tai-tai-cup-cac-cau-lac-bo-vo-thuat-tong-hop-toan-quoc-709426.html